 - one glass jar to keep your starter (big enough for your starter to expand)

-- shallow mixing bowl with linen cloth, for mixing and proofing
+- shallow mixing bowl with lid or plastic cover, for mixing

 - 5 quarts of bigger dutch oven

 - metal dough scraper for dividing, shaping dough